tintindas/poetry-archive/src/pages/poems/It_was_like_this_you_were_happy.md

 ---
-layout: '../../layouts/PoemLayout.astro'
+layout: "../../layouts/PoemLayout.astro"
-title: It was like this: you were happy
+title: "It was like this: you were happy"
 poet: Jane Hirshfield
 ---

 It was like this: